Thun: Topography

-From the same survey, industrial buildings made up 5.7% of the total area while housing and buildings made up 26.8% and transportation infrastructure made up 12.1%. while parks, green belts and sports fields made up 4.4%.
-All of the forested land area is covered with heavy forests.
+From the same survey, industrial buildings made up 5.7% of the area while housing and buildings made up 26.8% and transportation infrastructure 12.1%.
+Parks, green belts and sports fields made up 4.4%.
+All the forested land area is covered with heavy forests.
 Of the agricultural land, 11.4% is used for growing crops and 15.6% is pasturage.
 Of the water in the municipality, 0.9% is in lakes and 0.4% is in rivers and streams.

 On 31 December 2009 Amtsbezirk Thun, of which it was the capital, was dissolved.
-On the following day, 1 January 2010, it became the capital of the larger Verwaltungskreis Thun.
+On 1 January 2010, it became the capital of the larger Verwaltungskreis Thun.